cc0407/cc0407/README.md

 ## Hi there, I'm Christian - aka [cc0407][website]
-### I'm a student, currently studying Software Engineering with a minor in Mathematics at the University of Guelph!
+I'm a student, currently studying Software Engineering with a minor in Mathematics at the University of Guelph!
 <br />

-## Currently learning:
+### Frameworks:
 - React
+- React Native
+- Gatsby
+- Tailwind

+### Languages:
 - Typescript
+- Python
-- Tailwind
+- Java
-- React Native
+- C/C++

 <br />

+I am fascinated by front-end programming and game development.
+If you are looking for an additional team member for any projects or just feel like picking my brain feel free to reach out!
+<br />Thanks for stopping by!<br />

 ## Connect with me:
 [Personal Site][website]